Frank712/repo_test/README.md

 # repo_test
-This a repository to test
+This a repository to testing the basic commands of git